Fort Custer Training Center: Non-military uses

 Established during World War I and greatly expanded during World War II, the base reached a size of over 14,000 acres (57 km2).
 After the wars, the size of the base was reduced.
 In 1923, 675 acre were transferred for the Battle Creek Veterans Affairs hospital.

 The hospital received casualties from Europe.
 During and immediately following WWII, the Fort Custer Veterans Affairs Hospital served primarily for the in-patient medical care and therapy of amputees.
 WWII war veteran amputees living in Michigan refused to return to Fort Custer for any reason, as they continued to have nightmares of the hospital; they spoke of tracks along the ceilings of the buildings as well as the long hallways that linked the various hospital buildings together, and of all the amputees sitting on slings suspended from the ceiling tracks as they were pushed from room to room and building to building.
-The Fort Custer Veterans Affairs Hospital is best known today for providing superb out-patient and, more particularly, in-patient care for male and female veterans with Post Traumatic Stress.
+The Fort Custer Veterans Affairs Hospital is best known today for providing out-patient and, more particularly, in-patient care for male and female veterans with Post Traumatic Stress.